Rights of Employees

 Many people use the terms “employment lawyer” and “labor lawyer” interchangeably to describe attorneys who handle workplace issues.
 In fact, many websites and directories have a single category for “labor and employment lawyers.”

-- Frequently Asked Questions (FAQ) About the New Jersey Civil Rights Act
+- Frequently Asked Questions About New Jersey Employment Discrimination

 - Frequently Asked Questions About New Jersey's Conscientious Employee Protection Act (CEPA)